 Cover Your Bases with Coffee Grounds

-If you don’t have a full-blown snail or slug infestation yet, try spreading coffee grounds around your garden or seedbed.
+If you don’t have a full-blown infestation yet, try spreading coffee grounds around your garden or seedbed.
 Coffee grounds’ dry texture and powerful aroma often deter young or small snails and slugs from wandering too close to your plants.
 Dealing with full-grown snails and slugs?
 Contact U.S. Pest Protection and ask our experts how to get rid of them.

 Get Rid of Hiding Spots